A totaled car need not be retired to the junkyard, left to be stripped of its parts and dignity, and crushed into a cube the size of a foot locker.

 Some states require that the insurance company conduct a vehicle inspection first, as an anti-fraud measure.

-Obtaining full coverage can be difficult, if not impossible.
+Obtaining full coverage car insurance can be difficult, if not impossible.
 Insurance companies are understandably wary.
 If there's an accident, how will they know that reported damage wasn't actually the result of prior events?
 And, if you are able to find comprehensive or collision coverage, the insurer will only value the car at its worth after the calamity and before repairs.

 However, if you can live with liability coverage alone-- which may be all a salvaged car is worth, anyway – you may be able to find coverage at a price that's comparable to that on your other vehicles.